master-q/masterq-docs/presentations/20170806_verifast_stm32_osaka/20170806_verifast_stm32_osaka.md

 * https://github.com/verifast/verifast
 * A verifier for single-threaded and multi-threaded C and Java language programs annotated with preconditions and postconditions written in separation logic.
+* VeriFast avoids illegal memory accesses such like buffer overflow.
 * VeriFast is easy to use with the graphical IDE.

 # Get started with simple example